synergy-design-system/synergy-design-system/packages/components/MIGRATION.md

 # Migration guide for major version changes

-This guide holds the required information for migrating from one version of `@synergy-design-system/components`.
+This guide holds the required information for migrating from one major version of `@synergy-design-system/components` to the next.
 As all our wrappers are based on this package, the changes also hold true for all wrapper packages.

-> ⚠️ Migrations should always be done from one major version to the next.
+> ⚠️ Migrations **must** always be done from one major version to the next to prevent issues (e.g. with types and property changes)
 > This means when moving from `@synergy-design-system@components` 1.x to 3.x,
 > you will have to apply the changes form 1.x to 2.x first!